 Inheritance tax is paid on the total value of someone’s estate when they die.
 It’s also sometimes payable on trusts and gifts made during that person’s lifetime.
-However you only pay a certain amount if the total estate value is over the inheritance tax threshold and then you only pay tax on what is over the set limit.
+However, you only pay a certain amount if the total estate value is over the inheritance tax threshold.
+You only pay tax on that amount over the set limit (not the whole estate).

 Potentially exempt transfers

 You CAN give more than the limits provided above.
 However, these are known as Potentially Exempt Transfers (PET).
 What this means is, if you die within seven years of giving the money away, the recipient will have to pay IHT on it.
 After seven years, it’s not liable for IHT and they won’t need to pay tax.

 The amount paid is tapered depending on how soon after providing the gift you die.
 So, for the first three years after, IHT is 40%.
 It reduces yearly after that in 8% steps (so 32%, 24%, 16% etc) until the 7 years is met.

 If you’re not sure whether you want to gift the large amount of money in case your loved one will end up having to pay IHT on it anyway, look at it the other way.
 When they have to wait to inherit the gift when you die, they’ll definitely have to pay IHT (if your estate is over the IHT threshold).
 If you give it to them now, and you live more than seven years, they won’t have to pay any IHT – so they’ll get to keep the full amount (instead of losing up to 40% to the tax man).

 There are various ways in which you can avoid paying inheritance tax.